Vršac

-Vršac (Вршац, /sh/) is a city in the province of Vojvodina, Serbia.
+Vršac (Вршац, /sh/; Versec; Vârșeț) is a city in the province of Vojvodina, Serbia.
 As of 2022, the city urban area had a population of 31,946, while the city administrative area had 45,462 inhabitants.
 It is located in the geographical region of Banat.

 Etymology

 The name Vršac is of Serbian origin, ultimately deriving from Proto-Slavic *vьrxъ, meaning "summit".

 In Serbian, the city is known as Вршац or Vršac, in Romanian as Vârșeț or Vîrșeț, in Hungarian as Versec or Versecz, in German as Werschetz, and in Turkish as Virşac or Verşe.

 History

 The uniqueness of Vršac is reflected in the fact that it has been inhabited since the dawn of the first cultures.
 Thus, the oldest traces of human presence in Banat originate precisely from Vršac, since individual finds of Paleolithic flint tools from the middle and younger Paleolithic, Mousterian and Aurignacian cultures were found on the slopes of the Vršac Mountains.
 The collection of over 5,000 finds from this period constitutes the largest collection of Paleolithic material in the Balkans.

 There are traces of human settlement from the Palaeolithic and Neolithic periods.
 Remains from two types of Neolithic cultures have been discovered in the area: an older one, known as the Starčevo culture, and a more recent one, known as the Vinča culture.
 Near Vršac there are Vatin circles that were estimated to belong to the Vinča culture.

 From the Bronze Age, there are traces of the Vatin culture and Vršac culture, while from the Iron Age, there are traces of the Hallstatt culture and La Tène culture (which is largely associated with the Celts).

 The Agathyrsi (people of mixed Scythian-Thracian origin) are the first people known to have lived in this region.
 Later, the region was inhabited by Getae and Dacians.
 It belonged to the Dacian kingdoms of Burebista and Decebalus, and then to the Roman Empire from 102 to 271 AD.
 Archaeologists have found traces of ancient Dacian and Roman settlements in the city.
 Later, the region belonged to the Empire of the Huns, the Gepid and Avar kingdoms, and the Bulgarian Empire.

 The Slavs settled in this region in the 6th century, and the Slavic tribe known as the Abodrites (Bodriči) was recorded as living in the area.
 The Slavs from the region were Christianized during the rule of the duke Ahtum in the 11th century.
 When duke Ahtum was defeated by the Kingdom of Hungary, the region was included in the latter state.